zeroc-ice/freeze/java/BuildInstructions.md

 Freeze for Java uses the [Gradle][2] build system, and includes the Gradle wrapper version 4.0.1 in the distribution.
 You cannot build the Freeze for Java source distribution without an Internet connection.
-Except for Berkeley DB, Gradle will download all required packages automatically.
-These packages are listed below.
-Gradle will automatically download any necessary build artifacts.
+Except for Berkeley DB, Gradle will download all required packages automatically (on Windows, it also downloads the `berkeley.db.java7` NuGet automatically).

 ## Compiling Freeze for Java